Neighborhood Guide6 min read

 Practical Notes for University Avenue

 Getting here: The Green Line light rail is the easiest way to access University Avenue.
-The Western Ave and Hamline Ave stops put you within a few blocks of Ngon and iPho.
+The Western Ave and Hamline Ave stops put you within a few blocks of iPho and the former Ngon space.
 For Life Juices, the Hamline Ave stop is closest.
 No parking stress, no traffic.

 Parking: Street parking is generally available on University Avenue and adjacent streets, but the Green Line makes it unnecessary.
 If you are driving from Minneapolis, surface street parking is easier than you expect.